Pan Am Southern

 Pan Am Southern, LLC is a freight railroad jointly owned by Norfolk Southern Railway (NS) and CSX Corporation.
 PAS is independently operated by the Berkshire and Eastern Railroad, a subsidiary of Genesee & Wyoming.
 PAS owns trackage known as the Patriot Corridor between Albany, New York, and the Boston, Massachusetts, area, utilizing rail lines formerly owned by the Fitchburg Railroad and later on the Boston and Maine Railroad.
-It was previously operated by PAR subsidiary Springfield Terminal Railway.
+It was previously operated by Pan Am Railways subsidiary Springfield Terminal Railway.